What is Huntington disease?

 What causes Huntington disease?

 Huntington disease is a genetic disorder.
 It is passed on from parents to children.
 If a parent has Huntington disease, the child has a 1 in 2 chance of getting it.
 If the child doesn’t get the disease, they won’t pass it on to their children.
 For 1 to 3 in 100 people with the disease, no family history of the disorder is ever found.
+The gene defect causes a change in a protein called huntingtin, which makes the protein harmful to brain cells.

 What are the symptoms of Huntington disease?